upsidedownlabs/upsidedownlabs.github.io/_sources/hardware/bioamp/muscle-bioamp-shield/index.rst

 .. note:: In this demonstration we are recording EMG signals from the ulnar nerve, but you can record EMG from other areas as well (biceps, triceps, legs, jaw etc) as per your project requirements.
 Just make sure to place the IN+, IN- electrodes on the targeted muscle and REF on a bony part.

-Step 5: Connect Arduino UNO to your laptop
+Step 5: Uploding the Code
 =============================================

-Connect your Arduino UNO R3 to your laptop using the USB cable (Type A to Type B).
+- Connect your Arduino UNO to your laptop using the USB cable.

 .. only:: html